 As beauty editors, we get bombarded with a ton of new products every day (we know—tough life).
 Reviewed is a series where we report on some of the best products we’ve tried.
 Whether it’s a drugstore lipstick that lasted all day or a hand cream that saved us this winter, you’ll find all our favorites in this column.
 Enjoy!

-Mark my words: I will never tire of sunless tanner.
+Mark my words: I will never tire of a sunless tanner.
 You can draft my tombstone now and etch “lover of sunless tanner” into the stone—I’m that confident that I’ll forever be hooked.

 As someone who has been deeply betrayed by the sun, I’ve dipped my toe (er, rather, entire body) into countless different sunless products to mask my inherent paleness.
 Having a bit of a bronze tint makes me feel better and more confident, and if I’m not harming my body in the process, I say bring on all the foams and lotions.
 Though, recently, I became acquainted with a product that’s changed my entire faux-glow game.
 Allow me to explain.